 - Archive DI Claim and Payment History - over 4 years old

 - Archive Wage - Contains earnings by SSN of wage information older than the “current” data specified in item (a.)

-For paper-to-paper contracts, the requester will need to reimburse EDD the total amount due, based on the following product rate structure:
+For paper-to-paper contracts, you will need to reimburse us for the total amount due, based on the following product rate structure: